 Then lightly oil a muffin pan, put three generous tablespoons of grated potato into each cup, and loosely press the potato into a cup shape.
 (Be careful not to press too hard, though.)
 Keep in mind that the potato will shrink as it cooks, and so it’s okay for it to spill over the top.

 Lightly oil the top of the grated potato and add a dash of salt and pepper.
 Bake at 425 degrees for 20 minutes.

 Remove the muffin tin from the oven, and top the potato mixture with a healthy helping of scramble, until it reaches the top of each tin.
 Put it back in the oven for ten more minutes.

 Once the nests are done, carefully remove the nests from the tin with a spoon.
 The hash browns may come apart a little as you remove them.
 Don’t worry about it.
 They will still be delicious!

-Drizzle the nests in a creamy vegan queso (also known as vegan nacho cheese sauce).
+Drizzle the nests with a creamy vegan queso (also known as vegan nacho cheese sauce).
 I give the option of cashew queso (my personal favorite) or a nut-free vegan queso in the recipe.
 Your choice!